ssquadteam/FancyPlugins/README.md

 The monorepo is still work in progress and will be expanded over time.

-## Packages
+## Modules

 Plugins:
 - fancyholograms (v3): create fancy looking holograms
 - fancyvisuals: plugin to customize all visual components of the game

 Libraries:
-- common: common classes and utilities
+- common: common classes and utilities (FancyLib previously)
-- packets: packet handling library
+- jdb: json database library (included in FancyLib previously)
-- jdb: json database library
+- plugin-tests: testing library for plugins (included in FancyLib previously)
-- plugin-tests: testing library for plugins
+- packets: packet handling library (FancySitula previously)

 Tools:
 - deployment: deploy plugins to platforms like modrinth